ropensci/roweb3/content/blog/2026-01-09-devguide-release-1.0.0/index.md

 - New requirement to not call the [default branch "master"](https://devdevguide.netlify.app/pkg_building#version-control#:~:text=not%20be%20master).

+- Removed requirement to use a `codemeta.json` file, as it is no longer relevant.

 ## Editor Guide, Author Guide & Reviewer Guide

 The guides that live in our guide. :smile_cat: